 Tom used similar traps to catch Jerry, but he was too smart for them.
 Fortunately, real rats aren’t clever like Jerry Mouse, and they would surely fall for them.

 These heavy-duty metal traps boast a powerful swing for humane killing action, ensuring that the rats breathe their last quickly and don’t suffer too much.
 Each trap is 6.6 x 3.5 inches.

 Galvanized metal construction prevents the trap from rusting when used outside, while the metal base doesn’t warp like wood in humid conditions.

-It makes quick work of pesky rats that infiltrate your home.
-All twelve traps included in the pack use an environment-friendly wood for the base and galvanized metal for the hammer, spring, and metal.
+It makes quick work of rats that infiltrate your home.
+All twelve traps included in the pack use environment-friendly wood for the base and galvanized metal for the hammer, spring, and metal.

 Related: Best Poison for Squirrels

 [amazon box=”B013FLER72″ template=”horizontal”]

 This is another very effective rat trap that you could use for tackling a rat infestation.